gender, food, & culture

 As a cultural historian of the Arabic-speaking world, I ask how kitchens and culinary practices can help us understand histories of gender, class, and race in North Africa.
-My primary sources include oral histories of home cooks and cookbook authors, out-of-print cookbooks fished out of dusty used bookstalls, novels and films, and archival material that ranges from probate records to personal letters.
+My primary sources include oral histories of home cooks and cookbook authors, out-of-print cookbooks fished out of dusty used bookstalls, novels and films, and archival material ranging from probate records to personal letters.

 I work at the intersection of cultural history and gender studies in the Middle East and North Africa.
-I look at food and kitchens as avenues leading into under-explored corners of the region's histories, from the materiality of modernity to the affective force of nationalism.
+I look at food and kitchens as avenues leading into under-explored corners of the region's histories, from the materiality of modernity to the affective force of national belonging.
 Paying attention to bodies and what people (or characters) put in them can offer new ways for us to think about big-picture concepts and questions, like patriarchy and knowledge (as I argue in an essay about The Thousand and One Nights) or domesticity and modernity (as I explore in my dissertation project).

 Integrating digital approaches into my research helps both bring it to life and deepen my analysis: I believe the best way to do a close reading of a historical cookbook or a fictional meal is to cook your way through it.